eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

   renderer: trailsRenderer
 });
 ```
+In this step, we created a reference to the line layer (trails) and created a renderer for the same.

  **Step 8.
 Add the following single line of code immediately after the 2 lines of code shown below (lines 74-75, more or less).**